 Distinguished Teacher Award (DTA) Committee

-The Distinguished Teacher Award (DTA) recognizes exceptional dedication to the Institute’s mission and applauds the accomplishments made over the course of a career.
+For over 40 years, the Distinguished Teacher Award (DTA) has recognized exceptional dedication to the Institute’s mission and applauds the accomplishments made over the course of a career.
 The DTA Committee reviews nominations made by the student body and recommends candidate(s) to the Senate, which confers the award jointly with the administration and Board of Trustees.
-The recipient usually addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.
+The recipient addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.

 - Maggie Portis, Chair (Full-Time Faculty, Library)

-- Jane Archer (Part-Time Faculty, Associate Degree Programs, School of Art)
+- Jane Archer (Visiting Instructor, Associate Degree Programs, School of Art)

-- Nick Gamso (Part-Time Faculty, Social Science & Cultural Studies, School of Liberal Arts & Sciences)
+- Doyin Teriba (Assistant Professor, History of Art & Design, School of Liberal Arts & Sciences)

-- Elena Villaespesa (Full-Time Faculty, School of Information)
+- Elena Villaespesa (Assistant Professor, School of Information)

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.